rescript-lang/rescript-compiler/syntax/README.md

 ### Development Docs

 `src/syntax` contains all the source code.
-Don't change folder structure without notice; BuckleScript uses this repo as a submodule and assumes `src/syntax`.
+Don't change folder structure without notice; ReScript uses this repo as a submodule and assumes `src/syntax`.

+#### Error Reporting Logic

+Right now, ReScript's compiler's error reporting mechanism, for architectural reasons, is independent from this syntax repo's error reporting mechanism.
+However, we do want a unified look when they report the errors in the terminal.
+This is currently achieved by (carefully...) duplicating the error report logic from the compiler repo to here (or vice-versa; either way, just keep them in sync).
+The files to sync are the compiler repo's [super_location.ml](https://github.com/rescript-lang/rescript-compiler/blob/fcb21790dfb0592f609818df7790192061360631/jscomp/super_errors/super_location.ml) and [super_code_frame.ml](https://github.com/rescript-lang/rescript-compiler/blob/fcb21790dfb0592f609818df7790192061360631/jscomp/super_errors/super_code_frame.ml), into this repo's [res_diagnostics_printing_utils.ml](https://github.com/rescript-lang/syntax/blob/ec5cefb23b659b0a7be170ae0ad26f3fe8a05456/src/res_diagnostics_printing_utils.ml).
+A few notes:

+- Some lines are lightly changed to fit this repo's needs; they're documented in the latter file.
+- Please keep these files lightweight and as dependency-less as possible, for easier syncing.
+- The syntax logic currently doesn't have warnings, only errors, and potentially more than one.
+- In the future, ideally, the error reporting logic would also be unified with GenType and Reanalyze's.
+It'd be painful to copy paste around all this reporting logic.
+- The errors are reported by the parser [here](https://github.com/rescript-lang/syntax/blob/ec5cefb23b659b0a7be170ae0ad26f3fe8a05456/src/res_diagnostics.ml#L146).
+- Our editor plugin parses the error report from the compiler and from the syntax [here](https://github.com/rescript-lang/rescript-vscode/blob/0dbf2eb9cdb0bd6d95be1aee88b73830feecb5cc/server/src/utils.ts#L129-L329).

 ### Example File Conversion